Dans-labs/dariah/docs/Dux.md

 with the same slice of the state
 A duct is a connector between a slice of the state and the components that work with that slice.
+As such, it is a piece of plumbing, hidden behind the walls and under the floors.

 We have organized dux as follows: